-Adjusted revenue - Adjusted revenue for our copper and zinc operations excludes the revenue from co-products, but adds back the processing and refining charges to arrive at the value of the underlying payable pounds of copper and zinc.
+Adjusted revenue - Adjusted revenue for our copper and zinc operations excludes the revenue from co-products and by-products, but adds back the processing and refining charges to arrive at the value of the underlying payable pounds of copper and zinc.
 Readers may compare this on a per unit basis with the price of copper and zinc on the LME.